 He has been honored to receive a number of recognitions for his work.
 In 2018, H.E. the President of the Hellenic Republic awarded Andreas the rank of the Grand Cross of the Order of Honor.
 In 2016, the Republic of France awarded Andreas the rank of the Officer of the Legion of Honor.
 In 2012, the Hellenic Republic awarded him the rank of the Grand Commander of the Order of the Phoenix.

 In 2017, Andreas received humanitarian awards from the New York Stem Cell Foundation and the Fire Department of the City of New York Foundation (FDNY Foundation).
 The Child Mind Institute honored him in 2015 for his longstanding commitment and support in providing mental health resources for children.
 In the same year, Andreas received the Person of the Year award from the Hellenic American Chamber of Commerce and was honored during The National Herald’s 100th anniversary celebration for his contributions to promoting and supporting Greek education.
 In 2012, the NYPL honored him for his personal contributions to the Library’s educational programs.

 Andreas was born and raised in Athens, Greece, and graduated from Athens College.
 He received a Bachelor of Science degree in Economics from the Wharton School of Business at the University of Pennsylvania.
+In June 2021, Andreas received an honorary degree, Doctor of Laws, from Simon Fraser University in Vancouver, Canada.
 He lives in New York City.